realzvqle/Testimonial/README.md

 # Building

-To build make sure yo have the aarch64-none-elf toolchain, if you need it download the Windows Build from [here](https://github.com/realzvqle/aarch64buildtools/releases/tag/aarch64)
+To build make sure you have the aarch64-none-elf toolchain, if you need it download the Windows Build from [here](https://github.com/realzvqle/aarch64buildtools/releases/tag/aarch64)

 make sure to also have [xmake](https://xmake.io/#/) and Make installed, for windows you can use the make.exe that comes with the [w64devkit](https://github.com/skeeto/w64devkit)